UN approves Haiti force after year of pleas

 ADDRESSING CONCERNS OF CHINA

-The United States has been advocating a multinational force and recently proposed US$100 million in support, but President Joe Biden has made clear he will not put US troops in harm's way.
+The United States has been advocating a multinational force and recently proposed US$100 million in support, but President Joe Biden has made clear he will not put American troops in harm's way.

+On Monday, the White House voiced its "gratitude" to Kenya for taking on leadership of the force, and to nations such as Jamaica, the Bahamas and Antigua for adding manpower.

+"It is now crucial that we focus on making progress in mobilizing the international support necessary to deploy this mission ...
+The people of Haiti deserve to feel safe enough to leave their homes, restore their livelihoods, and go to the polls," US National Security Advisor Jake Sullivan said in a statement.

-To succeed, China had to choose not to veto the resolution.
+For the resolution to pass, China had to choose not to apply its veto.
 Haiti is one of a dwindling number of nations that recognizes Taiwan, which Beijing claims and has been seeking to isolate on the international stage.

 China, in the run-up to the Security Council meeting, voiced doubts and pointed a finger at the United States, highlighting the role of weapons from Florida in aggravating the violence.